That's a wrap on Innovation Week! Missed it? Check out the product announcements.Read more

 George Miranda

-George is a former systems engineer now working to promote developer tools he believes in.
+is VP Marketing at InsightFinder AI.
+He's a former systems engineer now working to promote developer tools he believes in.
 Previously, he spent more than 15 years building large-scale distributed systems in the finance and video games industries.

 Ready to get started?